 In the present, King Leonidas spear has been recovered, and it holds DNA that can activate Animus.
 Inside Animus, the memory starts with the Misthios as a child.
 After being thrown off a mountain and survived, the Misthios flee to the island of Kephallonis.

 Later, the Misthios is hired to assassinate the wolf of Sparta, only to find out that the Wolf of Sparta is none other than Nikolaos.
 The Misthios travels to Delph where they meet Herodotos and are warned about the Cult of Kosmos.
 The Cult of Kosmos wants them and their family gone.
 The Misthios decides to clear out the Cult before the Cult can seize control of Greece and get rid of them.

-The latest edition in the Assassin’s Creed Series, Odyssey, is the most demanding AC game to date.
+The second newest edition in the Assassin’s Creed Series, Odyssey, is a bit more demanding than the previous games.
 It still should run find on most mid-range desktops and laptops, though.
-In fact, a new RTX 2060 laptop should run this game just fine.
+In fact, a new RTX 3060 laptop should run this game just fine.
 It’s recommended requirements are an Intel Core i7-3770 or Ryzen 5 1400 processor, a GTX 970 or a Radeon R9 290 video card, 8GB of memory, 46GB of storage space available.